 “All winged insects that go on all fours are detestable to you.
 Yet among the winged insects that go on all fours you may eat those that have jointed legs above their feet, with which to hop on the ground.
 Of them you may eat: the locust of any kind, the bald locust of any kind, the cricket of any kind, and the grasshopper of any kind.
 But all other winged insects that have four feet are detestable to you.
 (Lev 11.20-23)

-I guess if you are in danger of starving and only have insects to eat then people will succumb to eating them.
 We know John the baptist ate locusts (Mt 3.4; Mk 1.6).
-And I know some cultures consider insects to be a delicacy.
 Locusts, crickets and grasshoppers are given approval.

 The laws about unclean foods let the people of Israel know what they could eat and what made them unclean and defiled them.
 These rules are part of a larger theme associated with defilement through the Old Testament.